 There are various assumptions and degrees of approximation that can be used in modeling hull hydrodynamics for frequency domain analysis.

-The primary method accepted for design calculations is use of threedimensional integral equation (sourcesink or panel model) techniques to model inviscid wave interactions with the hull (i.e. wave radiation and diffraction).
+The primary method accepted for design calculations is use of three-dimensional integral equation (sourcesink or panel model) techniques to model inviscid wave interactions with the hull (i.e. wave radiation and diffraction).
 When performed to first order, these techniques model the linear free surface effects and hydrodynamic interactions.
 When performed to second order, these techniques model the second order surface potential and the first order body/free surface interaction.

-If hull members have large crosssectional dimensions compared with the wavelength, then free surface effects become important and these methods should be employed.
+If hull members have large cross-sectional dimensions compared with the wavelength, then free surface effects become important, and these methods should be employed.
 Also as members become larger compared with the wavelength and member-to-member spacing then hydrodynamic interaction between the members becomes important, and again these methods are appropriate.
 However, the viscous drag contribution is not modeled and, if significant, should be accounted for by linearized drag terms added to the damping matrix and forcing vector.

 7.5.8 Modeling of Wind, Wave Drift, and Current Forces

-In frequency domain analysis the steady and oscillatory forces due to wind, wave drift, and current can be taken into account using a number of different assumptions and approximations.
-In most cases it is appropriate to account for steady and low frequency forces and moments by adding constant forces and/or moments to arrive at a quasi-static equilibrium point.
+In frequency domain analysis, the steady and oscillatory forces due to wind, wave drift, and current can be taken into account using a number of different assumptions and approximations.
+In most cases, it is appropriate to account for steady and low frequency forces and moments by adding constant forces and/or moments to arrive at a quasi-static equilibrium point.
 The TLP dynamics, including tendon/riser stiffness, may be linearized for motions about this quasi-static equilibrium point.

 For some analyses, such as the analysis of offset, it is important to account for the low frequency motions as accurately as possible.
 In such cases, force or moment spectra including wind and low frequency wave drift excitation may be applied as input to a frequency domain model.
 Such an approach is useful where the response to forces or moments is linear.
 This does not require a linear relationship between the environment (wind speed, wave amplitude, etc.) and the forces or moments.
-If a force spectrum can be estimated it can be added to the other contributions to the force vector F in Equation 16.
-This technique is particularly useful where the low frequency responses (such as offset, tendon angles, tendon stresses, etc.) are needed.
+If a force spectrum can be estimated, it can be added to the other contributions to the force vector F in Equation 19.
+This technique is particularly useful where low frequency responses (such as offset, tendon angles, tendon stresses, etc.) are needed.

 The response to wind forces, including responses at all frequencies of interest, can be modeled by estimating wind force and moment spectra.
 For response at wave frequencies or above, the aerodynamic admittance effect may reduce the force of the wind because of wind spatial correlation effects.
-In such cases the aerodynamic admittance should be modeled carefully (Bearman, 1971 [97]; Kareem, 1980 [164]).
+In such cases, the aerodynamic admittance should be modeled carefully (Bearman, 1971 [97]; Kareem, 1980 [164]).

 7.6 Time Domain Modeling and Solutions